jrbeckwith/because.js/README.md

 These instructions assume you already have signed up with [Boundless Connect.](https://connect.boundlessgeo.com/)

-You need some kind of Node and npm.
-Let me know if your version doesn't work and I'll mark it as deprecated. :)
+You'll need to [install Node and npm](https://docs.npmjs.com/getting-started/installing-node) if you don't have them already.

 To download the code for use, first clone the repository: